• Home

 • Points: Exceeding the speed limit by a certain amount will get you points on your driver’s license.
 Too many points will get your license suspended.

-• A driving ban can be imposed in addition to fines and points for extreme speeding offenses.
+• A driving ban can be imposed in addition to fines and points for serious speeding offenses or for repeat offenders.

 Speeding Fines in Germany: